rvratner/carw/wp-content/plugins/google-language-translator/readme.txt

 A: Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==

+5.0.48
+- Added new setting: Floating Widget Text Color.

+5.0.47
+- Fixed an undefined index error in google-language-translator.php.

+5.0.46
+- Added new setting: Language Switcher Background Color.

+5.0.45
+- Added new setting: Floating Widget background color.
+- Removed border-radius from the floating widget for a more standard look and feel.
+Please email me if you need the CSS to add back rounded edges.

+5.0.44
+- Added new setting: Language Switcher Text Color.

+5.0.43
+- Added new setting: Floating Widget position.

+5.0.42
+- Added new setting: langauge switcher width.
+- Removed most javascript away from the document body, and into an external javascript file, scripts.js.
+- Added plugin version information to be appended to script and stylesheet files.

+5.0.41
+- Re-factored code in google-language-translator.php to remove the duplicate id "flags".

+5.0.40
+- Fixed a minor 'undefined index' error in google-language-translator.php

+5.0.39
+- Fixed a CSS issue associated with the settings panel changes from the previous update.

+5.0.38
+- Fixed a CSS issue associated with the settings panel changes from the previous update.
+Flags were not aligning properly with align left/right settings.

+5.0.37
+- Made some additional adjustments in code for the settings page.

+5.0.36
+- Removed undefined variable PHP errors.

+5.0.35
+- Updated the plugin to delete an unused option from the database, used in the settings panel.

+5.0.34
+- Updated the settings panel to function more logically.
+Now users choose the languages they want, and can turn on/off flags associated with those langauges.

 5.0.33
 - Removed a deprecated jQuery function, and replaced with updated code in the footer_script() function.